 As you can imagine, shopping for our family has been rather difficult ever since.
 But every time I put an object back on the shelf, disappointed after checking the label, I would remember those struggling in China and it no longer felt like such an inconvenience.

-The world has changed a lot over the past ten years.
+The world has changed a lot over the past twelve years.
 I do not know if imprisoned Chinese pastors are still being forced to make Christmas lights.
-But I do know that more and more has come out in the media over the years about the deplorable conditions in many Chinese factories.
+But I do know that more and more has come out in the media over the years about the deplorable conditions in some Chinese factories.
 So my husband and I continued our personal boycott of China because we did not want to profit from other people being exploited.
 (Note: Not all Chinese factories are bad.
 We still buy from China when we can trace down enough information to feel confident the workers in that particular factory are treated well!)

 But after years of shopping this way, I began to question what was the point?
 I did not share my conviction with others because it was personal and I knew that Chinese workers needed jobs, even sweatshop jobs, in order to feed their families.
-But how was my one-person boycott making any difference for those workers I wanted to help?
+So how was my one-person boycott making any difference for those workers I wanted to help?
 Plus, the more I read in the news about exploitative conditions in other places, the more countries and brands I felt compelled to boycott.
 Pretty soon, I worried, I would be unable to purchase anything in good conscience!

 It was my husband who challenged me to think outside the box.
 That and the inspiration of reading Kevin Belmonte's excellent Biography of William Wilberforce.
 What if there was a way to make a difference in a positive way?
 What if I could shop in a way that rescued people from poverty and slavery plus showed them God's love and true freedom?
-What if I could help get other Christians on board to change how we shopped together and broaden the impact?
+What if I could get other people on board to change how we shopped together and broaden the impact?
 Were there any other Christians out there who felt like I did?

 At last I had found my mission.
-To connect Christians who want to make a difference by how they shop with those who are out there combating exploitation in the most positive way imaginable through God's love.
+To connect people who want to make a difference by how they shop with those who are out there combating exploitation in the most positive way imaginable through God's love.
 So I have taken my years of research and combined it all into one, easy to use website so you can too can learn how to change how you shop.
 (I created the website I wish I had stumbled on years ago!)
 And you will find you are not alone.
-Christians from many different denominations, countries and backgrounds are also joining in to help rescue people from poverty and exploitation, utilizing trade to change lives.
+People from many different denominations, countries and backgrounds are also joining in to help rescue people from poverty and exploitation, utilizing trade to change lives.
 So, please help me spread the word, and together we can change the world by how we shop!
 Like Matthew West sings, let us "Do Something"...